 2. Ensure Routine, Diligent Oral Health Maintenance

 You’ve been told to brush twice and floss each day before your first tooth even developed.
 However, in between the hustle and bustle of a teen’s life, it can be easy to forget to floss or even brush for those full two minutes each day.
 Maintaining a regular, diligent oral healthcare routine is imperative to a healthy mouth.
 Teenagers, especially females, are at an increased risk of developing gum disease.
 This is due to the fact that estrogen and progesterone levels rise during puberty and increase blood circulation in the gums, which makes them highly sensitive and vulnerable to bacteria.
 Practicing routine dental care will prevent periodontally

 As cool as they may look, oral piercings can cause more harm to your mouth than good!
 Tongue or mouth piercings can chip or break teeth while eating, talking, or even sleeping.
 Infections are also highly probable with oral piercings, as the tongue swells once punctured and may become infected or swollen to an uncomfortable degree.
 If any unhygienic piercing equipment is used during a piercing appointment, this can put your oral health at risk of forming dangerous bacteria or developing infections, such as blood-borne hepatitis.

 Appleby Dental is your dentist in Burlington for full-service oral healthcare.
-Our Burlington dentist will always ensure your comfort, care and leave you with a healthy and gleaming smile.
-Whether you need general, cosmetic or restorative dental healthcare, we guarantee the most effective, trusted service.
+Our Burlington dentist will always ensure your comfort, and care and leave you with a healthy and gleaming smile.
+Whether you need general, cosmetic, or restorative dental healthcare, we guarantee the most effective, trusted service.
 Book your appointment with us today at https://applebydental.ca/make-an-appointment/!